Scott C13,

 Plate number - serial number assigned to each

-printing plate.
 Plate Numbers -

 regular newsletter of the American Plate Number Single Society, published

 several times a year.
-Plate number single:

-Single stamp from a sheet, pane, or booklet, including all adjacent
+single stamp from a sheet, pane, or booklet, including all adjacent

 selvedge and one or more plate numbers.
 Single stamp from a coil or